ludaladila/Outfit_recommendation/README.md

 # Outfit_recommendation

 # 0. Project Overview
+(jason)
 ## Key Features
-- **Model Approaches:**
+- **Model Approaches:** (yiqing)
   - **Naive Mean Model:**
-  - - **Non-Deep Learning Models:** A classical machine learning model that doesn't rely on deep learning techniques.
+  - **Non-Deep Learning Models:** A classical machine learning model that doesn't rely on deep learning techniques.
 We use a combination of feature extraction using ResNet and a Random Forest model to train our model.
-    - - **Deep Learning Models:**
+  - **Deep Learning Models:** (jason)
 ## Evaluation Metric
+Since the approaches we used on three models are really different and might not be fair to use a same method to evaluate across all of them, so we will provide the detail of evaluation of each model separately.
 # 1. Running Instruction
 # 2. Data
 image_dataset: https://drive.google.com/drive/folders/1hAGdJju8bOw-_z2MK0L9RHW1VW9qDCNZ